Decorative neutral curve divider

 The documents themselves also look quite different.
 An RFQ is typically a simple form asking for pricing on specific line items.
 It will include details like the quantity of goods needed, delivery timelines, and payment terms.
 It’s all about the numbers.
 An RFP requires a much more detailed submission from the vendor.
 It asks them to outline their understanding of your project, their proposed approach, a detailed scope of work, project timelines, and information about their team.
 It’s less of a price list and more of a strategic plan tailored to your unique needs.

-Timelines and flexibility
+Comparing Timelines and Flexibility

 Given their differences in complexity, RFQs usually have much shorter timelines than RFPs.
 The process is quick because the request is simple and the evaluation is based on a single factor: price.
 You can often get quotes and make a decision in a matter of days.
 The RFP process is more involved and takes longer.
 It requires vendors to invest significant time in crafting a detailed proposal, and your team will need more time to carefully review each submission.
 This longer timeline allows for a more thoughtful, strategic decision when you’re tackling a bigger, more complicated project.